 - FSF has a strong media and social media profile to proactively provide the voice of the responsible participants in the finance company, leasing and credit-related insurance sectors and is actively sought after for comment by media sources.

-2. Real results in your company’s pocket
+2. Real results for your company

 FSF has been able to achieve beneficial modification to the application of numerous statutes.
 FSF has been instrumental in achieving many concessions from regulators which have directly resulted in either reduced compliance costs or in members retaining the ability to carry on business as usual without undue regulatory interference and continues to look for ways in which they can continue to do so.
 The following list is by no means exhaustive: